mavryk-network/mavryk-protocol/docs/paris/liquidity_baking.rst

 blocks if 80% do, 3583 blocks if 60% do etc. Recall for comparison that assuming six blocks per minute there are 8640 blocks per day.

-When producing blocks using Octez baking daemon ``mavkit-baker``, there are two command-line options affecting toggle vote.
+When producing blocks using Mavkit baking daemon ``mavkit-baker``, there are two command-line options affecting toggle vote.
 The ``--liquidity-baking-toggle-vote <on|off|pass>`` option sets a static value to be used in each block.
 Note that this option must be placed